 HTX was an Amiga-based "communicator" and "enabler" software for people with disabilities.
+Today these tools are also known as "AAC", or augmentative/alternative communication sytems.
 Thanks to a diversity of input and output interfaces, HTX was able to help in particularly challenging situations, such as persons who were unable to see, speak, and move.
 HTX included a text editor module, a simple graphics module, and an interface to control external devices.
 Speech synthesis was used both for input selection and feedback, and in screen reader mode.

 Originally released in 1987 in Italian and English, thanks to its Amiga foundation which included all required multimedia and I/O interfaces HTX was revolutionary in terms of both features and affordability, easily matching systems based on 8-bit technology that cost 5-10 times as much.
 In the process, new references were also set in affordable Italian text-to-speech (TTS) quality.
 Being based on alternative hardware also meant being faced by "resistance" from traditional channels.
 The Amiga's decline and eventual demise also didn't help.
 In 1990, the software was made available at no charge in cooperation with some Lions Club organizations.